btemel/btemel.github.io/_pages/about.md

   - /about.html
 ---

 Hi, this is my home on the web!
 I'm a graduate data science student at [Sabanci University](https://www.sabanciuniv.edu/).
 I'm interested in machine learning algorithms, computational social science and optimization.
-I'm working with [Onur Varol, Ph.D](http://www.onurvarol.com/) at [Viral Lab](http://varollab.com/).
-My current research focuses on Detecting anomalous followers on social networks.
+I worked with [Onur Varol, Ph.D](http://www.onurvarol.com/) at [Viral Lab](http://varollab.com/).
+My thesis research focused on Detecting anomalous followers on social networks.
+Currently, I am working as a Data Scientist & Governance Analyst at the Coca-Cola Company.

 I received my undergraduate degree in Industrial Engineering from Sabanci University.
 My graduation project aims to assess the costs and benefits of vehicle electrification in Istanbul.
 We approach the problem from a Multicriteria Decision Analysis perspective with conducting literature survey, study global examples, interviews with relevant parties, data collection and analysis.
 (Sabancı University 17’)

 I worked as a Data Scientist for 10 months in REEF.
 I learned what a data scientist role can be in the food delivery sector.
 I also learned various skills while studying Masters in Data Science and writing my thesis.
 While studying my masters, I worked about Computer Vision Project which aims for generating 3D models using Sphere point clouds.
 I have experience on Pytorch and Keras for Deep Learning, Apache Spark for Big Data and I have a know-how to create a data pipeline from scratch.
-Currently I am writing my thesis which is about detecting anomalies in Social Media Platform using state of art machine learning models.

-I am currently learning new topics in Data Science.
+I am always in the path of learning new topics in Data Science.
 I am always excited to learn data related topics both for academic and real world problems.

 You can find the details about my work experience and projects on CV tab.